History of SLPGC

 As both the Council's activities and its Leave a Legacy® efforts expanded, the Board developed its first ever five-year strategic plan to focus on and address the opportunities and challenges going forward.
 Council membership currently exceeds 170, with a target of exceeding 200 in the coming few years.
 A planned all-day conference in 2009 and the launch of the community-wide "Legacy Awards" in June 2008 continue to increase the vitality and significance of the Saint Louis Planned Giving Council, both to its members and to the greater St. Louis community.

-Past presidents have included: Lou Basso, Bob Shafis, Dan Jones, Michael Weisbrod, Ken Nickless, Mark Roock, Judi Schraer, Dianne Johnson, Tim Prosser, Mark Winer, Judi Smith, Dan Shasserre, Donna Frederick, Trudy Lee, and Kent LeVan.
+Past presidents have included: Lou Basso, Bob Shafis, Dan Jones, Michael Weisbrod, Ken Nickless, Mark Roock, Judi Schraer, Dianne Johnson, Tim Prosser, Mark Winer, Judi Smith, Dan Shasserre, Donna Frederick, Trudy Lee, Kent LeVan, and Steven Skodak.
 There are currently 110 members in the Saint Louis Planned Giving Council.